kostaaaaaa/arXiv-Searcher/README.md

 - Additional Queries
     - `--action` allows users the choice of either downloading or simply opening a paper, defaults to open
     - `--limit` allows users to change the amount of papers displayed per page on the navigation screen, defaults to 5
+    - `--filename` allows the user to specify the filename of the downloaded paper will be saved as in the papers folder
+    - `--nav_papers` allows users to view the list of papers downloaded for quick access
+        - `<number>` choosing a specific number associated to the paper will allow users to open it in their browser
+        - `del <number>` remove specific pdf files from the papers directory of the associated number
+        - `rn <number>` rename specific pdf files from the papers directory of the associated number
+        - `q` quit the navigation

 - Navigating Queries